-Many groups are under-represented in awareness campaigns (e.g. older adults) and, thus, individual differences that influence the degree to which an individual engages in an intervention, are rarely considered.
+Many groups (such as older adults) are under-represented in awareness campaigns.
+Differences that influence the degree to which an individual engages in an intervention, are rarely considered.
 This project will adjust intervention content and delivery to suit individual variability.
 Furthermore, this innovative approach will focus beyond using 'fear' to change behaviour by using structured approaches (e.g. Behaviour Change Wheel) to apply behaviour change techniques that are appropriate for the cyber security behavioural barriers.
 Personalisation of behaviour change techniques, alongside other personalisation factors (e.g. age and personality), will allow us to understand what combination of interventions works for individuals.
 These findings will have wider implications on the way which cyber security behaviour change initiatives are rolled out to the general public.